Kirana-Labs/frontend-challenge/README.md

 - Count the number of lines that have duplicated values and display the number in the platform above the table
 - Show the total number of people in the phone book

 You have **2 hours** to complete the challenge from your first commit.
-Once you finish, share your repo URL to reclutamiento@kiranalabs.mx
+Once you finish, share your repo URL to juanma@kiranalabs.mx

 # Contributors
 If you have any questions, please feel free to reach out to any of the following contributors: